ElArkk/jax-unirep/README.md

 Reimplementation of the UniRep protein featurization model in JAX.

 The UniRep model was developed in George Church's lab, see the original publication [here][arxiv] (bioRxiv) or [here][nature] (Nature Methods), as well as the [repository][repo] containing the original model.

 The idea to reimplement the TF-based model in the much lighter JAX framework was coined by [Eric Ma][ericmjl], who also developed a first version of it inside his functional deep-learning library [fundl][fundl].

 This repo is a self-contained version of the UniRep model (so far only the 1900 hidden-unit mLSTM), adapted and extended from fundl.

 ## Usage

-To generate representations of protein sequences, pass a list of sequences as strings or a single sequence to `jax_unirep.featurize.get_reps`.
+To generate representations of protein sequences, pass a list of sequences as strings or a single sequence to `jax_unirep.get_reps`.
 It will return a tuple consisting of the following representations for each sequence:

 - `h_final`: Final hidden state of the mLSTM
 - `c_final`: Final cell state of the mLSTM